 Interrupted Sleep Patterns.

 Beauty sleep plays a key role in your appearance.
 Alcohol causes you to continuously wake up from your sleep.
-According to the National Sleep Foundation, alcohol causes the body to do several things that keep you from getting a good quality sleep-such as interrupting your circadian rhythm, aggravating breathing issues, causing extra bathroom trips, and blocking REM sleep.
+According to the National Sleep Foundation, alcohol causes the body to do several things that keep you from getting good quality sleep-such as interrupting your circadian rhythm, aggravating breathing issues, causing extra bathroom trips, and blocking REM sleep.

 Not only does it cause your body to complete other functions, but alcohol before bed is linked to turning on two brain activities at the same time-delta and alpha activity.
 These two activities are not present simultaneously during natural sleep because together they can inhibit restorative rest.